 Exercisability.
-The Class C Warrants are exercisable upon issuance and will expire on the date that is five years after their issuance date.
-The Class D Warrants are exercisable upon issuance and will expire on the date that is one year after their issuance date.
+The warrants are exercisable upon issuance and will expire on the date that is five years after their initial exercise date.
 The warrants are exercisable, at the option of each holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of our common stock purchased upon such exercise (except in the case of a cashless exercise discussed below).
 The holder of warrants does not have the right to exercise any portion of the warrant if the holder would beneficially own in excess of 4.99% of the shares of our common stock outstanding immediately after giving effect to such exercise.
 This percentage may, however, be raised or lowered to an amount not to exceed 9.99% at the option of the holder upon at least 61 days' prior notice from the holder to us.